 (1) Non-performing loans and bad loans, before write-downs in both cases, are expressed as a ratio to total loans.
 The data relate to bank loans to residents and are based on individual supervisory reports which provide information earlier than consolidated supervisory reports.
 Consolidated reports cover foreign banks owned by Italian banking groups and non-bank financial corporations belonging to a group and relate to loans to residents and non-residents.
-The last complete consolidated reports are for December 2015.
-At that date, non-performing loans, and within that category, bad loans, amounted respectively to 18.1 and 10.6 per cent of total loans calculated on the basis of consolidated reports and 20.0 and 11.8 per cent (the figures shown in the chart) based on individual reports.
+The last complete consolidated reports are for June 2016.
+At that date, non-performing loans, and within that category, bad loans, amounted respectively to 17.7 and 10.6 per cent of total loans calculated on the basis of consolidated reports for banking groups and of unconsolidated reports for the rest of the system; they were 19.7 and 12.0 per cent (the figures shown in the chart) based on individual reports.